Idaho’s Farm to Chef Connection: KIN Restaurant + Fiddler's Green

 Chef Kris Komori of KIN + Art Haus Bar in collaboration with Justin Moore of Fiddler’s Green Farm

-Meet Kris Komori, four-time James Beard nominee and co-owner of KIN Restaurant and the Art Haus Bar in Boise.
+Meet Kris Komori, Idaho’s first James Beard award-winning chef, and co-owner of KIN Restaurant and the Art Haus Bar in Boise.
 He curates culinary experiences from the ground up.

 Kris makes regular visits to the Treasure Valley’s local farming community on the outskirts of Boise.
 KIN features a rotating, seasonal menu, so it’s vital that Kris knows what is coming out of the ground.
 These rotating menus last about 4 to 5 weeks, falling into the natural progression of Boise’s local growing seasons.